-The final 2003 sample included 7,977,728 discharges from 994 hospitals selected from all 37 frame states.
+The final 2004 sample included 8,004,571 discharges from 1,004 hospitals selected from all 37 frame states.
 Hospitals were sampled throughout each region of the United States.
-In the Northeast and Midwest, where a higher proportion of states are represented, relatively fewer hospitals are sampled from each state than in the South and West, where the proportion of states in the NIS is lower.
+Generally, in the Midwest and West, where a higher proportion of hospitals were represented, relatively fewer hospitals were sampled from each state than in the Northeast and South, where the proportion of hospitals in the NIS is lower.
 Since the inception of the original 1988 NIS, its scope has expanded across several dimensions:

-- The number of states has increased from 8 to 37. - The number of hospitals has increased from 759 to 994. - The number of discharges has increased from 5.2 million to nearly 8 million.
+- The number of states has increased from 8 to 37. - The number of hospitals has increased from 759 to 1,004. - The number of discharges has increased from 5.2 million to more than 8 million.

-The additional states have enhanced the representation of the nationwide population.
-The 2003 NIS includes data from 37 states - two more states than the 2002 NIS and 29 more states than the original 1988 NIS.
-The states added to the 2003 NIS have increased the percentage of population represented in the Midwest and the West.
-With the addition of Indiana, the percentage of Midwest population represented in the NIS increased from 90% for 2002 to 99% for 2003.
-With the return of Arizona, the percentage of Western population represented in the NIS increased from 84% to 92 percent.
+The 2004 NIS includes data from 37 states - 29 more states than the original 1988 NIS.
+With the loss of Pennsylvania from the NIS, the percentage of Northeast population represented in the NIS decreased from 98% in 2003 to 75% in 2004.
+However, with the addition of Arkansas, the percentage of Southern population represented in the NIS increased from 81% in 2003 to 84% for 2004.
+The percentage of the Western and Midwestern population represented in the NIS remained unchanged at 92 and 99 percent, respectively.